 Jobs long ago stopped conforming to the classic "nine-to-five" model.
 Jobs are becoming more digital, complex, and diverse.
 Companies are realising that employee creativity and engagement are their greatest assets.
 In addition, the workplace is increasingly expanding onto the road and into the home office.
 That is why it is more important than ever to have open, meaningful spatial concepts that combine work and life.

+In addition, the workplace is increasingly expanding to include mobile working and home offices.
+This makes open, meaningful room concepts with optimal light quality more important than ever.
 For over three quarters of all employees, well-being at work is a key motivator.
 Where people enjoy going to the office, feel a sense of belonging, and can work with concentration their performance and health improve in the long term.
 Modern office environments must therefore recognise the needs of their employees and place them at the centre.

 The right lighting adapts flexibly to its application.
 Individual workplaces with daylight require different office lighting than the often-windowless meeting rooms or access zones such as corridors and entrance areas.
 LED office lighting also acts as a design element in modern open offices to visually separate work zones such as desk areas, conference tables, and creative booths.
 The solution offers holistic office lighting planning with varying lighting scenarios.